Elephants Can Remember: Plot summary

-Poirot soon turns his attention to the Burton-Cox family, and learns that Desmond was adopted and knows nothing about his birth mother.
-Through his agent, Mr Goby, Poirot learns that Desmond is the illegitimate son of a deceased actress, Kathleen Fenn, who once had an affair with Mrs Burton-Cox's husband and who bequeathed a considerable fortune to Desmond, to be held in trust until he was of age or had married, and which would go to his adoptive mother if he died.
+Poirot soon turns his attention to the Burton-Cox family and learns that Desmond was adopted and knows nothing about his birth mother.
+Through his agent, Mr Goby, Poirot learns that Desmond is the illegitimate son of a deceased actress, Kathleen Fenn, who once had an affair with Mrs Burton-Cox's husband and who bequeathed a considerable fortune to Desmond, to be held in trust until he was of age or had married but which would go to his adoptive mother if he died.
 Poirot suspects that Mrs Burton-Cox wants to prevent the marriage of Desmond and Celia in order to maintain the use of the money, but he finds no suggestion that Mrs Burton-Cox wishes to kill her son.
-Eventually he begins to suspect the truth about the Ravenscrofts' death and asks Zélie to return to England to help him to explain it to Desmond and Celia.
+Eventually he begins to suspect the truth about the Ravenscrofts' death and asks Zélie to return to England to help him explain it to Desmond and Celia.

 Poirot reveals that the woman who died with Alistair was not his wife but her twin, Dorothea.
-A month before the deaths she had fatally injured Margaret and Margaret had made her husband promise to protect her sister from arrest.
-Alistair had Zélie help him to conceal the truth of his wife's death by planting her body at the foot of a cliff and fabricating the story that it was Dorothea who had died, then having Dorothea take the place of his wife.
+A month before the deaths, she had fatally injured Margaret, and Margaret had made her husband promise to protect her sister from arrest.
+Alistair had Zélie help him conceal the truth of his wife's death by planting her body at the foot of a cliff, fabricating the story that it was Dorothea who had died, and then having Dorothea take the place of his wife.
 While she fooled the Ravenscrofts' servants, the family dog could not be deceived and thus bit her.
-A month after his wife's death Alistair murdered Dorothea to prevent her from injuring anyone else, making certain that she held the revolver before she was killed, and then he committed suicide.
+A month after his wife's death, Alistair murdered Dorothea to prevent her from killing anyone else, making certain that she held the revolver before she was killed, and then he committed suicide.
 Knowing the facts, Desmond and Celia can face the future together.